Verizon Jetpack Unlimited Data Review NO THROTTLE Hotspot

 Have you heard of the new Verizon Jetpack unlimited data plan that has no throttle, and you want to know if it's legit?
-Then make sure you read this post all the way to the end or watch my video for my review of the new Verizon no throttle prepaid plan and how you can quickly get it set up.
+Then make sure you read this post all the way to the end or watch my video for my review of the new Verizon Jetpack Unlimited Data, no throttle prepaid plan, and how you can quickly get it set up.

 What's Different About This Plan?

-Alright, so you've heard of this new Verizon Jetpack prepaid plan, and let's be honest, us digital nomads have been waiting a very long time for a plan like this.
+Alright, so you've heard of this new Verizon Jetpack prepaid plan, and let's be honest, we digital nomads have been waiting a very long time for a plan like this.

 It's something that we all talk about, and something that's been a much-needed thing for us as we travel around the world or travel in our RVs.
 So, here's the good news.